Wicker Furniture – An American Legacy

 By: Mark A. Mosher, Founder

-Have you noticed the thousands of websites now advertising wicker furniture for your outdoor patio?
-When I first went into the furniture business in 1999 there was one category that "Wicker furniture" belonged to.
+By now you know the older history of Rattan and Wicker furniture in the United States.
+Now lets discuss more recent history since I went into the business in 2002.
+Have you noticed the many websites now advertising wicker furniture for your outdoor patio?
+When I first went into the furniture business in 2002 there was one category that “Wicker furniture” belonged to.
 It was in the all-natural category of furniture being hand-woven from the strips of natural Rattan or Cane.
-This all-natural Wicker furniture was built and intended to be used inside the home as it would mold, fade, and eventually rot when placed outdoors in the elements.
-Wicker remained an indoor natural product until just a few years ago when it was re-branded as outdoor patio furniture.
+This all-natural Wicker furniture was built and intended to be used inside the home.
+This is because all natural Rattan furniture will tend to develop mold in very humid outdoor climates or lose its finish when exposed to rain and snow.
+Wicker remained an indoor natural product until around 2005 timeframe when it was re-branded as outdoor patio furniture.
 Manufacturers and retailers are now marketing Wicker as an all-weather product woven from man-made synthetic resin fibers.
 There are two very important factors that caused this re-branding and change of category for Wicker furniture.
 First, there is a supply issue with naturally growing Rattan in southeast Asia.
 The only country with sustainable large commercial tracts of Rattan is Indonesia.
-That means that manufacturers in countries like China and the Philippines must import the natural product before they can manufacture it into furniture.
+That means that manufacturers in countries like China must import the natural product before they can manufacture it into furniture.
 This lack of availability greatly limits how much manufacturing can be achieved or sustained because of factors including trade restrictions and price controls.
 Another reason this re-branding occurred is that manufacturers (especially in China) have access to a never ending supply of man-made synthetics.
 But they had a marketing problem.
 Most people (including myself) do not imagine synthetic man-made resin as a very desirable furniture.
 On the other hand Wicker furniture is an American tradition and is always thought of as unique and beautiful.
-So, what these manufacturers and industry leaders here did was re-brand outdoor synthetically woven furniture as "Wicker furniture".
+So, what these manufacturers and industry leaders here did was re-brand outdoor synthetically woven furniture as “Wicker furniture”.
 And like it or not it has been an unbelievable success with thousands of companies now advertising Wicker furniture for your patio or garden.
-Whether you like the traditional indoor wicker or prefer the man-made synthetic wicker you can find any of this wonderful furniture at American Rattan & Wickers online website at: http://www.americanrattan.com/
+Whether you like the traditional indoor wicker like I do or prefer the man-made synthetic wicker you can find any of this wonderful furniture at American Rattan & Wickers online website at: https://americanrattan.com

 We have been in the tropical furniture industry since 1999.
 Our company mission has always been to provide the highest quality furniture at the lowest prices, with excellent, customer service.
 We have proven we accomplish this goal with our A+ Better Business Bureau rating.
 Visit our website or give us a call at 1-888-265-4695 and discuss all of the stains, fabrics, and designs available with our experts who truly know their product.